esamattis/multip/README.md

 This is somewhat similar to [concurrently], [s6][], [GNU Parallel][parallel] or some of it's [alternatives][] but intentionally much less featured.
-Also no runtime required as it is just single binary.
+Also no runtime is required as it is just a single binary in contrast to concurrently requiring node.js and GNU Parallel Perl.

 [concurrently]: https://www.npmjs.com/package/concurrently
 [s6]: http://skarnet.org/software/s6/